 Whereas, the best office chair will offer lots of support and promote good posture.
 A well designed mesh chair will work with your body shape to relieve this strain and provide back support.
 Knowing exactly how chairs support the back is important to make the right choice of office chair.

-How Do I Stop My Office Chair From Hurting My Back?
+How Do I Stop My Office Chair From Hurting My Lower Back?

 The first and most important thing you can do is to choose the right chair.
 You need a chair that is designed to fit the natural curve of your spine in a seated position, especially at the base.
 This is known as lumbar support, and is the most important feature in relieving back pain.